 This small number will trigger them to form hierarchies and display a moderate amount of competition.
 Indeed, this is a good thing for your tank!

 On the other hand, you should not be mixing multiple species of Angelfish.
 There is a huge possibility that they will be more territorial and aggressive as they fight for dominance over space.

 Moving on to breeding, you might be excited to know that this species can be bred easily at home.
 They will even mate naturally when in small schools.
 All you need to do is spot which fishes have paired and mated, then prepare the breeding ground.

 The breeding tank should be 20 gallons and has a low flowing filter, as well as a slanted surface.
 It should be warmer than usual, at 82°F in water temperature.
 You can make spawning areas using tiles, pipes, and some Anacharis.
 Feed both fishes with high-protein foods around 4 times per day.

 You can check if the female is ready to lay eggs when she swims near the spawning surface.
-Each spawn may product around 200 to 400 eggs, which the male will then fertilize.
+Each spawn may produce around 200 to 400 eggs, which the male will then fertilize.

-For the first 7 weeks, feed them with brine shrimp larvae or mashed up boiled eggs.
-Only then can you start providing flake foods.
-These tiny Angelfish should be ready to migrate into a general tank once they hit 8 weeks.
+For the first 7 weeks, feed them with brine shrimp larvae or mashed-up boiled eggs.
+Only then you can start providing flake foods.
+These tiny Angelfish should be ready to migrate into a general tank once they hit 8 weeks of age.